mecid/mecid.github.io/_posts/2023-10-10-sensory-feedback-in-swiftui.md

 SwiftUI also provides an option to define a condition on trigger value, deciding whenever it should play or not a predefined feedback style.

 This week, we learned how to use the new *sensoryFeedback* view modifier to play haptic feedback in our SwiftUI views.
 Remember that you shouldn't overwhelm the user with haptics.
 Use them to improve accessibility and significant task results.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!